|Regions: Kluane, Northern & Arctic Yukon, Southern Lakes, Whitehorse Region||Communities: Haines Junction, Carcross, Whitehorse|

 Leave only large, weird-looking footprints behind.

 When exploring the outdoors, the right equipment can make all the difference.
 A toque keeps your ears toasty, gloves warm up frozen fingers, and snowshoes help you float over powder.
 With a pair firmly on your feet, you’ll be able to venture into uncharted territory and discover beauty hidden in every direction.
-Before you head off, check out our top spots to snowshoe.
+Get inspired by our top spots to snowshoe, and be sure to check out the latest travel requirements before you plan to head out.

 Fish Lake – Whitehorse